njng2/EveryAction/README.md

 #How to run:

-Navigate to same directory of this file
+Navigate to same directory of this file on terminal

 create a package.json file by running
 ```npm init --yes ``` in the same directory of this repository